AIMS 2014-15 Applications

 Applications open 1 December 2012.
 Application can be completed on the AIMS-Next Einstein Initiative website; AIMS-NEI is the coordinating body for the network of AIMS centers.
 Only a single application is necessary to be considered for admission.

-For the 2013-14 academic year, AIMS will offer courses at AIMS-South Africa, AIMS-Senegal, AIMS-Ghana and AIMS-Cameroon (to be confirmed).
-AIMS-NEI is working closely with the Government of Cameroon in order to establish AIMS-Cameroon for the 2013/14 academic year.
-Students are welcome to apply for admission to AIMS-Cameroon and, in the event that the center will not open for the 2013/14 academic year, students applications will automatically be considered for admission to AIMS-Senegal and AIMS-Ghana.
+For the 2014-15 academic year, AIMS will offer courses at AIMS-South Africa, AIMS-Senegal, AIMS-Ghana, AIMS-Cameroon and AIMS-Tanzania (to be confirmed).
+AIMS-NEI is working closely with the Government of Tanzania in order to establish AIMS-Tanzania for the 2014/15 academic year.
+Students are welcome to apply for admission to AIMS-Tanzania and, in the event that the center will not open for the 2014/15 academic year, students applications will automatically be considered for admission to their second choice selected during their application.

 To stand the best chance of acceptance, students are encouraged to apply as soon as possible.
-The closing date for applications is March 23, 2013.
+The closing date for applications has been extended to April 11, 2014.

 - The course is open to students of African nationality.